DomBarber/java-jenkins-cukes/readme.md

 Now configure an admin user, then the Jenkins URL (default is http://localhost:8080/).
 Save and Finish.

-Jenkins is now ready to use, however to integrate with Bitbucket there's some additional setup to do.
+Jenkins is now ready to use, however to integrate with GitHub / Bitbucket there's still some additional setup to do (see below).

 ## Jenkins / GitHub Integration